 - Bake at 325° for 15-18 minutes or until edges are lightly browned.
 Cool for 2 minutes before removing to wire racks to cool completely.

-- For icing, in a large bowl, whisk the confectioners' sugar and milk.
-Divide into small bowls; tint with food coloring if desired.
+- For icing, in a bowl, whisk confectioners' sugar and milk.
+Divide into small bowls; tint with food coloring.
 Gently spread over cookies.
-Decorate as desired.
+Decorate with other colors of icing if desired.
 Yield: about 3 dozen.